ptupitsyn/ptupitsyn.github.io/_posts/2023-05-18-Dynamic-LINQ-With-Ignite.md

 T Val<T>(IList<object> row, string name) => cols.IndexOf(name) is var y and >= 0 ?
 (T)row[y] : default!;
 ```

+The usual caveats apply: no compile-time or IDE checks, and extra care is required to avoid SQL injections.
+But we've got rid of 2 layers of abstraction.

 # Performance